-- 8.40 Where a MAP or APA process has been discontinued under any of the above situations or has been withdrawn by the taxpayer, and the taxpayer subsequently wishes to resume the MAP or APA process, IRAS will consider the request as if it is a new application.
-IRAS will assess the merits of the request based on its prior experience. - 8.41 IRAS may revoke or cancel a MAP or APA agreement, even retroactively, in the case of fraud or misrepresentation of information during a MAP or APA negotiation, or when a taxpayer fails to comply with the terms and conditions of a MAP or APA agreement.
+- 8.40 Where a MAP or APA process has been discontinued under any of the above situations or has been withdrawn by the taxpayer, and the taxpayer subsequently wishes to resume the MAP or APA process, IRAS will consider the request afresh and assess the merits of the request. - 8.41 IRAS may revoke or cancel a MAP or APA agreement in the case of fraud or misrepresentation of information during a MAP or APA process, or when a taxpayer fails to comply with the terms and conditions of the MAP or APA agreement.